Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-What can I use if I run out of nursery water?
-Most types of water that have been purified, distilled, or filtered are safe enough to serve your baby under a year old.
-Specialized baby or nursery water may have extra fluoride added, but is otherwise likely no different than regular water.
+Most types of water that have been purified, distilled, or filtered are safe enough to serve your baby under a year old, including tap water.
+Specialized baby or nursery water may have extra fluoride added but is otherwise likely no different than regular water.

 Read on to learn more details about nursery water, and which alternatives are okay to use if you ever run out.